-Accountability, Structure, and Efficiencies MSR Determination water rates and other information about water service.
+Accountability, Structure, and Efficiencies MSR Determination meetings are created but are currently not on the District's website.
+Staff reports for agenda items are not currently produced.
+The District maintains a website with water rates and other information about water service.
 Water and sewer rates are adopted at public meetings in accordance with State law.
 The District has annual independent audits, which have not found any deficiencies.